The XML serialization of HTML5, aka ‘XHTML5’

 <!DOCTYPE html>

-The second part can be written in lowercase (html), uppercase (HTML) or even mixed case (hTmL), but if you don’t uppercase DOCTYPE, the XML parser will return a syntax error.
+Note that if you don’t uppercase DOCTYPE, the XML parser returns a syntax error.

 Specify the XML namespace